|

 Grain Market Highlights

-• To see the updated 7-day precipitation outlook for the U.S. and the 7-day precipitation forecast for South America, scroll down to the other charts/weather section.
+• To see the updated U.S. 7-day precipitation forecast as well as the U.S. 30-day precipitation rank by climate district as well as the 14-day precipitation forecast for South America, scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.